joeblew999/pb-stack/README.md

 ## Repo Structure

 I use mono repos, cause life is short.
+Long story.

-Other developers have the exact same structure and can cross share.
+Fellow developers have the exact same structure.

 - Root has the common task files.
-Modules and Projects have Task files that include the common task files.
+Modules and Projects have Task files that reference the common task files.

 - Modules folder with a sub folder for each Stack part and Task file for running it.
 Sub folders are for experiments because you need a playground to try things out, and then refactor back.

 - Projects folder, with a sub folder for each Project / PlayGround.
 These of course use the Modules compositionally.

 Each PlayGround has these dot folders that the common task file interacts with.